Graph Writing # 178 - Water used for different purposes in six areas

 Sample Answer 2:

 The provided illustration compares water consumption for three main purposes in six different areas namely: North America, South America, Europe, Africa, Central Asia and South East Asia.
 Overall, it is clear from the charts that Asian and African countries used more water for irrigation while North American and European countries used more water for their industrial needs.

-To begin with, a major portion of water consumption could be observed in the agricultural sector and this was higher in African and Asian region than that of American and European parts.
-More than 80% water in Africa and Asia went in agricultural fields while this percentage was only 32% in Europe and 39% in North America.
+To begin with, a major portion of water consumption could be observed in the agricultural sector and this was higher in African and Asian regions than that of American and European parts.
+More than 80% of water in Africa and Asia went into agricultural fields while this percentage was only 32% in Europe and 39% in North America.
 North America and Europe required more water in their industrial sectors than that of Asian and African countries.
-While half of the water was used in the industrial sector in North America and Europe, the percentage of that in African and Asian region ranged from 5% to 12%.
+While half of the water was used in the industrial sector in North America and Europe, the percentage of that in African and Asian regions ranged from 5% to 12%.
 Interestingly, water consumption in North and South America shows a contrasting scenario.
 Finally, more percentages of household water consumption could be observed in American and European continents than that of Asian and African regions.